mrpejker/cardano-e2e-example/tutorial/server_side/off_chain.rst

       let cTokenVal      = assetClassValue cTokenAsset (-1)
           senderWallAddr = eInfoSenderWallAddr eInfo
           senderPayment  = valueToSender eInfo <> minAda
-          escrowVal      = utxo ^. decoratedTxOutValue
+          escrowVal      = UTxO ^. decoratedTxOutValue
           receivePayment = escrowVal <> cTokenVal

 The sender address is defined in the Escrow Info, and for defining the payment we use the function :code:`senderPayment`, implemented in the Business logic module.
 This function will be used too in the on-chain validator for checking that the payment received by the sender is correct.
-Regarding the receiver's payment, it's basically the entire value contained in the script utxo, without the control token, which must be burned.
+Regarding the receiver's payment, it's basically the entire value contained in the script UTxO, without the control token, which must be burned.

 Now we define the lookups and constraints.